arashid713/Finance-Calculator/README.md

 # Finance-Calculator
 Langauge: [[Python]]
 # Purposes
 In general I want to take data from yahoo finance using an [[API]].
-I will then use that information to have useful tools and mathematical functions that would be important to a finance bro.
+I will then use that information to have useful tools and mathematical functions that would be important to anyone in finance.

 ---
 # Knowledge Exhibited